arseni-konakhau/mcp-server--atlassian/memory-bank/progress.md

 The focus has shifted from initial development to maintenance, optimization, and incremental improvements based on user feedback.
 The project continues to evolve with the MCP ecosystem and Atlassian API changes while maintaining backward compatibility and stability.

-**Current State**: ✅ Production Ready - Stable, feature-complete, and actively maintained **Next Phase**: 🔄 Continuous Improvement - Optimization, enhancement, and community-driven development
+**Current State**: ✅ Production Ready - Stable, feature-complete, actively maintained, and Cline-integrated **Next Phase**: 🔄 IDE Integration Expansion - Optimize Cline workflows and expand to other IDE integrations